 - Go to the Google account.

 - Submit your password.

-- Now you are in the “How to receive codes” page.
+- Now you are on the “How to receive codes” page.

 - Under the “Mobile application” click your device OS.
-If you have Android click “Android” link.
+If you have Android click the “Android” link.

 - Now you can see a popup menu.